clxrityy/enotion/README.md

 # enotion

-A turborepo containing a collection of React hooks and shared configurations.
+A turborepo containing a collection of React hooks and shared configurations for building dynamic, contextual, responsive, and interactive web applications.

 - [Changelog](./CHANGELOG.md)